-2017 most difficult year for Nigeria – Buhari
+President Buhari says 2017 most difficult year for Nigeria

 Samson, who also commended the administration’s efforts towards ensuring security of life and property of citizens, urged the government to provide additional employment opportunities to address youth restiveness in the country.

-The post 2017 most difficult year for Nigeria – Buhari appeared first on The Nation Nigeria.
+The post President Buhari says 2017 most difficult year for Nigeria appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share